sundersoft2/chia-vdf/README.txt

 For the VDF, Lehmer's algorithm for calculating the GCD has been extended to reduce a quadratic form.
 Also, a SIMD two's complement implementation of integers is used and Lehmer's algorithm is parallelized to some extent to make better use of superscalar CPU cores (it still runs on a single thread).

 For calculating the order, the parallel pollard rho algorithm is used on a GPU.
 This is discussed at the bottom of this file.
+I didn't use the better algorithms because I didn't know about them until it was too late to implement them.

 Some methods for increasing the speed of both implementations are discussed.